justinchoi001/liferay-learn-0/docs/en/getting-started/overview-of-the-dxp-cloud-deployment-workflow.md

 The quickest way to deploy services from a repository locally is by using the CLI.
 See [Using the Command Line Interface](../reference/command-line-tool.md) for more information on setting up the CLI.

 After logging in through the CLI, use `lcp deploy` to deploy any additions present in the local repository.
-The CLI will prompt you to choose one of the environments to deploy to (`dev`, `uat`, or `prd`).
+The CLI will prompt you to choose one of the environments to deploy to (e.g., `dev`, `uat`, or `prd`).
 You must have permissions to deploy to the chosen environment for the deployment to be successful.

 ### Option 2: Deploying From `Builds` in DXP Cloud